Tips for buyers

 7. Completion and move

-The final step before you can get the keys to your new property.
+This is the final step before you can get the keys to your new property.
 Completion is when the remainder of the funds clear from your solicitor’s account to the vendor’s solicitor’s account.
 This is when the keys are released, and the property is officially yours.
 We can hear champagne corks popping already!

 Search property for sale in Kensington